 5. Bulgarian Split Squat

-Why it works: While this looks a lot like a lunge, your feet stay stationary in this move, so it qualifies as a split squat.
+Squat down and tap the kettlebell on the floor between feet: While this looks a lot like a lunge, How to Do a Bulgarian Split Squat split squat.
 Running is a unilateral sport, so you’ll benefit from performing unilateral (or one-sided) exercises like this one, which can help identify muscle weaknesses and eliminate imbalances.

 How to do it: